Skip to content

 Canvases

 Store canvases vertically in a cool, dry place, and keep them off the floor if possible.
 This prevents warping and damage.
-If space allows, use canvas storage racks that hold paintings vertically and provide adequate support.
+If space allows, use canvas storage acks that hold paintings vertically and provide adequate support.
 Avoid stacking canvases horizontally, as the pressure can cause distortion and stretching.
 Make sure your art is fully dry before storing it to prevent canvases from sticking together.

 Sketchbooks and Large Paper